Jerry-zpl/Jerry-zpl.github.io/_pages/about.md

 <div style="text-align: justify;">

-Peilin Zhao is a Ph.D. candidate at <a href="https://www.ntu.edu.sg/cee">School of Civil and Environmental Engineering</a>, <a href="https://www.ntu.edu.sg/">Nanyang Technological University</a>, supervised by <a href="https://dr.ntu.edu.sg/cris/rp/rp00740">Prof. Zhu Feng</a> and <a href="https://dr.ntu.edu.sg/cris/rp/rp00667">Prof. Wong Yiik Diew</a>.
-Peilin is interested in traffic flow theory.
-He is currently working on the mixed traffic modeling composed of Connected and Autonomous Vehicles (CAVs) and Human-driven Vehicles (HVs).
+I am a Research Fellow at the <a href="https://www.ntu.edu.sg/cee">School of Civil and Environmental Engineering</a>, <a href="https://www.ntu.edu.sg/">Nanyang Technological University (NTU)</a>.
+I received my Ph.D. in 2026, advised by <a href="https://dr.ntu.edu.sg/cris/rp/rp00740">Prof. Zhu Feng</a> and <a href="https://dr.ntu.edu.sg/cris/rp/rp00667">Prof. Wong Yiik Diew</a>.
+My primary research focuses on traffic flow theory, specifically the modeling of mixed traffic environments comprising Connected and Autonomous Vehicles (CAVs) and Human-driven Vehicles (HVs).

 </div>